IGME-202-2231/project-1-djkas-rit/README.md

 ## My Additions

 - _Every enemy that you allow to slip past your defenses will give a score penalty, making prioritisation and risky manoeuvres necessary to keep your high score._
-- _Enemies will occasionally drop power-ups that can be collected to either increase your rate of fire or clear the screen of enemies._
 - _The player's high score will be saved and displayed alongside their current score._

 ## Sources